Health Care and Vaccination Decisions for a Child

 It depends on your court order and what kind of conservatorship arrangement you have.

-If your court order says that you and the other parent must agree before making a health care decision for your child and the other parent vaccinated against your wishes, then you might have the option to file an enforcement action to address this violation.
+If your court order says that you and the other parent must agree before making a health care decision for your child and the other parent vaccinated against your wishes, you might have the option to file an enforcement action to address this violation.

 How do I get the exclusive right to make decisions about immunizations?